-Safe Depth: Sets the appearance of a safe depth for Mariner's Eye 3D.
+Preferred Depth: Sets the appearance of a safe depth for the Mariner's Eye 3D chart view.

-NOTE: This setting affects only the appearance of hazard colors in Mariner's Eye 3D.
+NOTE: This setting affects only the appearance of hazard colors for the Mariner's Eye 3D chart view.
 It does not affect the safe water depth Auto Guidance setting or the sonar shallow water alarm setting.